qbettin/randex_redesign/README.md

 - **Responsibilities**: Generates a random permutation of problem IDs.
 - **Secrets**:
-  - Implements the Fisher-Yates shuffling algorithm.
+  - The shuffling algorithm to randomize problems.

 ### RandomizeAnswers:

 - **Responsibilities**: Generates random permutations of answer indices for each problem.
 - **Secrets**:
-  - Implements the Fisher-Yates shuffling algorithm.
+  - The shuffling algorithm to randomize answers.

 ### StringUtils:

-- **Responsibilities**: Provides utility functions for string manipulation.
+- **Responsibilities**: Provides utility functions for string manipulation, specifically matching
 - **Secrets**:
-  - Contains generic string manipulation methods.
+  - the algorithm to find certain matches in the file

 ### PrintUtil:

 - **Responsibilities**: Prints exam content, including problems and answers, to an output stream.
 - **Secrets**:
   - Formats and prints exam content based on specified rules.
+Hides

 ## 3 - USES Relation: